BaristaLabs/chrome-dev-tools-generator/README.md

  ## Customizing output:

- The output that is generated is higly configurable through the use of mustache templates.
+ The output that is generated is highly configurable through the use of mustache/handlebars templates.

- The base set of templates is included in /chrome-dev-tools/src/RemoteInterfaceGeneratorCLI/Templates and can be customized to your liking by editing the .mustache files and modifying settings.json.
+ The base set of templates is included in /chrome-dev-tools/src/RemoteInterfaceGeneratorCLI/Templates and can be customized to your liking by editing the .hbs files (Handlebars-based templates) and modifying settings.json.

 ## Development